YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-8-Birational-AdjunctionAndCanonicalBundleFormula.md

   - Birational geometry
 ---

 The aim of this note is to introduce adjunction theory in birational geometry.
 Among the various techniques in birational geometry, adjunction theory is one of the most powerful tools.
-It allows us to relate the geometry—particularly the singularities—of the ambient variety to those of appropriate subvarieties.
+It allows us to relate the geometry — particularly the singularities — of an ambient variety to those of suitable subvarieties.

 A useful summary can be found in [Anti-pluricanonical systems on Fano varieties, Chapter 3](https://annals.math.princeton.edu/2019/190-2/p01)).
-Our note is based on this paper, and we aim to provide a more detailed introduction to adjunction theory.
+This note is based on that paper, and our goal is to provide a more detailed introduction to adjunction theory.

 For detailed information see my reading notes